w3f/polkadot-wiki/docs/learn/learn-xcm.md

 not only conducted between chains, but also between smart contracts, pallets, bridges, and even sharded enclaves like [SPREE](learn-spree.md).

-**XCM is related to cross-chain in the same way that REST is related to RESTful.**

 XCM cannot actually send messages between systems.
 It is a format for how message transfer should be performed, similar to how RESTful services use REST as an architectural style of development.